jzbor/moonwm/README.md

 export MOONWM_NOPICOM=1        # disables picom
 export MOONWM_NOTHEMEDDMENU=1  # disables built in dmenu theming
 ```
-If you wish to run any of your own scripts: `~/.local/share/moonwm/autostart.sh` and `~/.local/share/moonwm/autostart_blocking.sh` are run on each startup if available and executable.

 ### Set custom colours with xrdb
 Custom values for colors and some other properties can be set via `xrdb(1)`.